WorldVistA/VistA/Documentation/ImportCache.rst

 .. role:: usertype
     :class: usertype

+To acquire the VistA-M source tree, follow the instructions in ObtainingVistAMCode_.
 To prepare the M components for import into the VistA instance, follow the steps found in the PrepareMComponents_ document.

 .. _PrepareMComponents: PrepareMComponents.rst